jatinchowdhury18/audio_dspy/docs/tutorials/modal_tutorial.rst

 .. sectionathor:: Jatin Chowdhury

 In this tutorial, we will show how to use :code:`audio_dsp` to generate a modal model of a measured signal.
-To begin, we will examine a test signal recorded from a carrilon bell.
+To begin, we will examine a simulated noisy modal signal.

 .. code-block:: python